-Four years and a about dozen of shorts later, he started directing shorts himself for the Gaumont Film Company, founded in 1896 by Léon Gaumont, and he married a young actress called Françoise Rosay in 1917.
+Four years and about a dozen of shorts later, he started directing shorts himself for the Gaumont Film Company, founded in 1896 by Léon Gaumont, and he married a young actress called Françoise Rosay in 1917.
 After being mobilized in the Belgian army for two years (1917-1919), he made his first feature “L’Atlantide” (1921), based on his own script, an adaptation of the popular 1919 award-winning novel by French novelist Pierre Benoit, which was shot on location in the Sahara.
-Feyder worked for two years on the film and it became hugely successful at the time, despite its great length—the film epic ran for three and a half hours—and despite the miscasting of his leading actress, silent French screen star Stacia Napierkowksa, Feyder’s first and only choice.
-As American author and film critic Richard Roud pointed out in “Cinema: A Critical Dictionary: The Major Film-Makers” (1980): “Between the time he first saw her as a sylph-like dancer and the day she arrived for the shooting, her volume had increased to a degree that makes it difficult to see her as a seductress.’
-French silent filmmaker, screenwriter and early film critic Louis Delluc, himself married to Belgian-born screen actress Èva Francis, claimed ‘there is one great actor in this film, that is the sand.’
+Feyder worked for two years on the film, and it became hugely successful at the time, despite its great length—the film epic ran for three and a half hours—and despite the miscasting of his leading actress, silent French screen star Stacia Napierkowksa, Feyder’s first and only choice.
+As American author and film critic Richard Roud pointed out in “Cinema: A Critical Dictionary: The Major Film-Makers” (1980): “Between the time he first saw her as a sylph-like dancer and the day she arrived for the shooting, her volume had increased to the degree that makes it difficult to see her as a seductress.’
+French silent filmmaker, screenwriter, and early film critic Louis Delluc, himself married to Belgian-born screen actress Èva Francis, claimed ‘there is one great actor in this film, that is the sand.’
 But it didn’t prevent the film from becoming a commercial success.

 “L’Atlantide” enabled Feyder to make “Crainquebille” (1922), with echoes of pre-World War I German expressionism, which forced John Wakeman to conclude in “World Film Directors, Volume One 1890-1945” (1987) that ‘for many critics, the abiding merit of the film was not in its avant-garde technique or its social message, but in its patient, scrupulous pursuit of psychological truth.’
 Praised by the critics and overlooked by the audience, the film was greatly admired by American film pioneer D.W.
 Griffith.

-Meanwhile, Feyder’s next film, “Visages d’enfants” (1925), a French-Swiss co-production which he shot in Switzerland, was a convincing, intimate and unsentimental view of an unhappy childhood (with then 13-year old actor Jean Forest in a leading role) and a very realistic perspective on the lives of all the characters involved.
+Meanwhile, Feyder’s next film, “Visages d’enfants” (1925), a French-Swiss co-production which he shot in Switzerland, was a convincing, intimate, and unsentimental view of an unhappy childhood (with then thirteen-year-old actor Jean Forest in a leading role) and a very realistic perspective on the lives of all the characters involved.
 Feyder’s director of photography, Léonce-Henri Burel, who frequently collaborated with French film director Abel Gance, gave the film a powerful look and emphasized the intensity of the drama.
-Feyder also wrote the original screenplay, not based on material from another medium (although he, as usual, collaborated with his wife Françoise Rosay), which makes it one of his most personal films in his entire film output.
+Feyder also wrote the original screenplay, not based on material from another medium (although he, as usual, collaborated with his wife Françoise Rosay), which makes it one of the most personal films in his entire film output.

 Back in France, his next project was “Le grand jeu” (1934, remade in 1954 by Robert Siodmak with Gina Lollobrigida and Arletty), a fast-moving melodrama which he co-wrote with Belgian-born screenwriter and film director Charles Spaak, based on Spaak’s novel.
-American cinematographer Harry Stradling, Sr. had travelled with Feyder to France and worked with him on some of his most important French films of the 1930: after “Le grand Jeu”, they brought the Flemish paintings to life in “La kermesse héroïque” (1935, a.k.a.
+American cinematographer Harry Stradling, Sr., had traveled with Feyder to France and worked with him on some of his most important French films of the 1930s; after “Le grand jeu,” they brought the Flemish paintings to life in “La kermesse héroïque” (1935, a.k.a.
 “Carnival in Flanders”), a satirical period farce long considered to be Feyder’s masterpiece which became hugely successful and was awarded worldwide, from Japan to the US, although it was banned in Belgium because the Flemish people were portrayed less than heroic, while in the US, the film was condemned by the Legion of Decency.
 Yet, the film (Feyder also made the German-language version, titled “Die klugen Frauen”) profoundly impressed producer Alexander Korda—up until today still considered one of Britain’s very few movie moguls—that he decided without any hesitation to hire Feyder and Stradling to come over to London to make “Knight Without Armour” (1937) with a stellar cast headed by Marlene Dietrich playing a seductress, once more, opposite Robert Donat as a revolutionary spy.
 During the shooting, Feyder only had to report to his boss Korda, but on the set, Miss Dietrich was the one who really was in charge.
 As she was used to making only Marlene Dietrich films in Hollywood, she wanted to make sure that “Knight Without Armour” remained a Dietrich picture all the way.
-She gave orders to the electricians, and made sure that she only wore the haute couture outfits she preferred, whereas Feyder suggested her—in vain—to dress more modestly.
+She gave orders to the electricians and made sure that she only wore the haute couture outfits she preferred, whereas Feyder suggested her—in vain—to dress more modestly.

 After the French-German co-production “Les gens du voyage” (1938, Feyder also made the German-language version “Fahrendes Volk”), a circus film which reportedly was moderately received, with Françoise Rosay as Madame Flora in both versions, Feyder directed Michèle Morgan in “La loi du nord” (1939, a.k.a.
 “La piste du nord” during the German occupation) in one of her earlier films.
-However, with the fall of France, Feyder and his wife fled to Switzerland where they made two more films together, the lesser known “Une femme disparaît” (1942) and he started working on “Macadam” (1946), also with Simone Signoret in one of the leading roles, but the production was finished by Marcel Blistène after Feyder’s health was in decline.
+However, with the fall of France, Feyder and his wife fled to Switzerland where they made two more films together, the lesser-known “Une femme disparaît” (1942), and he started working on “Macadam” (1946), also with Simone Signoret in one of the leading roles.
+The production was finished by Marcel Blistène after Feyder’s health was in decline.

-In 1944, Feyder and Françoise Rosay published their mémoires, titled ‘Le cinéma: notre métier’; considering himself a craftsman of filmmaking, the topics he covered in the book include his creative independence and the recurrent themes in his films.
-With his early death in 1948 at age 62, his career abruptly came to an end.
+In 1944, Feyder and Françoise Rosay published their mémoires, titled “Le cinéma: notre métier”; considering himself a craftsman of filmmaking, the topics he covered in the book include his creative independence and the recurrent themes in his films.
+With his early death in 1948 at age sixty-two, his career abruptly came to an end.
 Although he was one of the screen’s most adaptable and gifted film directors of his time, it remains to be seen if he had the possibility, as well as the opportunity, to create other masterpieces.
-His wife survived him for many decades: she passed away in France in 1974 at age 82, and up until her death, she remained in the spotlights as a supporting actress.
-Occasionally, she appeared in English-language films too, including William Dieterle’s “September Affair” (1950) with Joan Fontaine and Joseph Cotten, and Terence Young’s “That Lady” (1955) opposite Olivia de Havilland and Gilbert Roland.
+His wife survived him for many decades: she passed away in France in 1974 at age eighty-two, and up until her death, she remained in the spotlights as a supporting actress.
+Occasionally, she appeared in English-language films, too, including William Dieterle’s “September Affair” (1950) with Joan Fontaine and Joseph Cotten, and Terence Young’s “That Lady” (1955) opposite Olivia de Havilland and Gilbert Roland.